JackXuRepo/quiry/docs/phase1/user_stories.md

 As a student, I always want to find more past exams to work on, so I can get familiar to the exam structure, and get a feel of the type of questions that are going to be on my exam.

 User Story #2:
-As a research professor, I want to upload my academic paper to the internet, to share my results of my reseach to everyone.
+As a research professor, I want to upload my academic paper to the internet, to share the results of my reseach to everyone.

 User Story #3:
 As a 4.0 student, I want to share my past exam to the students who will be taking this course.